How to Convert Varchar to Varbinary in SQL Server

 Introduction to Data Type Conversion

-Understanding Varchar and Varbinary Data Types
+What are Varchar and Varbinary Data Types?

 Why Convert Varchar to Varbinary?